-Appendix A: Board Resolution and Certifications of Compliance Formatted: Default Paragraph Font Appendix B: Documentation of Public Process Formatted: Default Paragraph Font B. Appendix C: Disclosure of Lobbying Activities (SF-LLL) Formatted: Default Paragraph Font Appendix D: Certification of Payments (HUD-50071) Form Formatted: Default Paragraph Font Anneady F. Anticipated Public Housing Units Capital Projects Disposition Demolition 132 Formatted: Default Paragraph Font
+Appendix B: Documentation of Public Process 111 Appendix C: Disclosure of Lobbying Activities (SF-LLL) 116 Appendix D: Certification of Payments (HUD-50071) Form 117 Appendix E: Anticipated Public Housing Units Capital Projects, Disposition, Demolition 119

 I. Introduction

 The Louisville Metro Housing Authority (LMHA), formerly known as the Housing Authority of Louisville, is a nonprofit agency responsible for the development and management of federally assisted housing in the Louisville Metro area.
 LMHA was formed in 2003 as the result of a merger of the Housing Authority of Louisville and the Housing Authority of Jefferson County.
 A ninemember Board of Commissioners, appointed by the Metro Mayor, serves as the policy making body of the Agency.
 LMHA serves over 14,000 low-income families with children, seniors, people with disabilities, and other individuals through its public housing, rental assistance voucher, and local, non-traditional programs.